In this section you will find answers to questions commonly asked by patients who have been prescribed AFINITOR® (everolimus) Tablets.

-Tell your health care provider right away if you have a temperature of 100.5°F or above, have chills, or do not feel well.
+Tell your health care provider right away if you have a temperature of 100.5°F or above, chills, or do not feel well.

 Possible increased risk for a type of allergic reaction called angioedema, in people who take an Angiotensin-Converting Enzyme (ACE) inhibitor medicine during treatment with AFINITOR.
-Talk with your healthcare provider before taking AFINITOR if you are not sure if you take an ACE inhibitor medicine.
+Talk with your health care provider before taking AFINITOR if you are not sure if you take an ACE inhibitor medicine.
 Get medical help right away if you have trouble breathing or develop swelling of your tongue, mouth, or throat during treatment with AFINITOR.